 All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

-The occurrence of reduced oxygen concentrations in bottom waters of coastal and marine waters has increased both in spatial extent and duration in the last decades, owing mainly to a combination of natural causes and anthropogenic pressures such as eutrophication.
-Results indicate that conditions have deteriorated in 9% of the cases, improved in 3%, while for the majority (88%) no trend could be established.
-The Baltic and Black seas suffer the most from oxygen depletion, caused by stratification but which has intensified due to eutrophication and ocean warming.
-To better understand the effects of climate change, more robust datasets and monitoring networks are required to ensure that long-term changes are captured.
+Reduced oxygen concentrations is used as an indicator of the indirect effects of eutrophication.
+Its occurrence in near seafloor waters across Europe's seas has increased in spatial extent and duration in recent decades, owing mainly to a combination of natural causes and human-induced pressures, including excess nutrient inputs and climate change.
+For the assessed stations, conditions deteriorated in 13%, improved in 5%, while for the majority (82%) no trend could be established.
+The Baltic and Black seas suffer the most from oxygen depletion, caused by restricted vertical mixing of surface waters, intensified by eutrophication and ocean warming.

-Anthropogenic nutrient enrichment and rising water temperatures can lead to reduced oxygen concentrations.
-This can negatively impact marine life, affecting biogeochemical processes and altering ecosystems, leading to both environmental and socio-economic impacts, such as decreased biodiversity, expanding algal blooms, displacement and decline of fish stocks.
-Physical processes can influence the extent, duration and frequency of hypoxia through mixing of the water column and supply of oxygen to deeper waters.
-As vertical mixing is largely determined by the level of stratification of the water column, areas with permanent or seasonal stratification have the highest risk of oxygen depletion.
+Anthropogenic nutrient enrichment and rising water temperatures can lead to reduced oxygen concentrations, particularly in deeper water layers.
+Oxygen depletion can negatively impact marine life, affecting biogeochemical processes and altering ecosystems, leading to both environmental and socio-economic impacts, such as decreased biodiversity, expanding algal blooms, displacement and decline of fish stocks.

 The analysis of oxygen concentrations and their change over time is key to assessing progress towards better marine and coastal water quality in line with EU policy objectives.
-The Water Framework Directive and the Marine Water Framework Directive aim to achieve ‘good ecological status’ and ‘good environmental status’ of Europe’s waters respectively .
+The Water Framework Directive and the Marine Strategy Framework Directive aim to achieve ‘good ecological status’ and ‘good environmental status’ of Europe’s waters respectively .
 Reduced oxygen concentrations is one of the indicators used to measure the indirect effects of nutrient enrichment and, consequently, eutrophication (chlorophyll-a concentrations in surface waters is another).
-The EU biodiversity strategy 2030 and Farm-to-Fork are central policies under the European Green Deal setting ambitious targets for reducing the use of nutrients in agriculture.
+The EU biodiversity strategy 2030, Zero Pollution Action Plan and Farm-to-Fork are central policies under the European Green Deal setting ambitious targets for reducing the use of nutrients in agriculture.

 In addition to the observation of reduced oxygen concentrations, knowledge on trends is necessary to understand if the state of Europe’s seas is improving.
-Figure 2 shows trends for stations with average oxygen concentrations by three concentration classes: (1) below 4mg/l (includes <2mg/l class); (2) between 4 and 6mg/l and (3) above 6mg/l.
-Only a limited number of longer time series (>5 years) with measurements at a specific site is available, most of these are for the Greater North Sea and the Baltic Sea.
-In the other seas, time-series data are limited.
+Figure 2 shows trends for stations with average oxygen concentrations by three classes: (1) below 4mg/l (includes <2mg/l class); (2) between 4 and 6mg/l and (3) above 6mg/l.
+Site specific longer time series (>5 years) are limited and mainly available for the North-East Atlantic Ocean and Baltic Sea.
+Due to the limited time series for the other regions, these are not shown.